 Not shown: I mixed another 15 ml of Resin Obsession super clear resin and added it to each cavity making sure the resin was an even, thin layer.

-I wanted drops of a different size than the first layer, so I used a pipette to draw up some of the ICE resin tints.
-I squirted it onto the wet resin.
+Because I wanted drops of a different size than the first layer, I used a pipette to draw up some of the ICE resin tints, then squirted it onto the wet resin.
 I wasn’t delicate here.
 I squeezed the pipette so it was like I was sneezing onto the resin.